LVPlayground/playgroundjs-plugin/README.md

   * [libmysql 5.7](https://dev.mysql.com/doc/refman/5.7/en/)
   * [OpenSSL 1.1.1g](https://www.openssl.org/source/) or later.

+It should take a couple of hours to set this up on a Windows 10 machine with Visual Studio 2019.

 # Further reading
 This repository contains the source code of [the plugin](plugin/src) as well as the source code of our JavaScript-based [gamemode](javascript/).
 All code is available under a friendly [MIT license](LICENSE.md), although we do ask you to give us some attribution.